CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 ## The Clamp Function

 Before we start looking at optimizations, we need to understand the function we're optimizing.
-We'll be studying a clamp function in thei blog post.
+We'll be studying a clamp function in this blog post.
 A clamp function simply clamps a given unput number to a range of values.
-In this case, we'll be looking at a function that clamps an integer to a maximum value (as opposed to a clamp function that clamps both an upper and lower bound).
+In this case, we'll be looking at a function that clamps an integer to a maximum value (as opposed to a clamp function that clamps to an upper and lower bound).

 Here's an example implementation in C++: